Semi-Structured Distributional Regression -- Extending Structured Additive Models by Arbitrary Deep Neural Networks and Data Modalities: Semi-Structured Distributional Regression

-\paragraph{Predictor Structure} The structured predictors $\eta_k$ in SDDR are assumed to be an additive decomposition of a structured linear part $f_0(\bm{x})=b+\bm{x}^\top\bm{w}$, structured non-linear functions $f_j(z_j)$ and one or more {unstructured} predictors $d_j(\bm{u})$ constituting latent features learned through DNNs.
-The inputs for these DNNs can be subsets of the features $\bm{u}$ and can also be (partially) identical to the features $\bm{x},\bm{z}$.
-The generic predictor of a SDDR model is given by Note that we have suppressed the index $k$ in the functions $f_j,d_j$ to not overload the notation.
-We assume that the DNNs can be represented as $d_j(\bm{u}) = \hat{\bm{u}}_j^\top \bm{\gamma}_j$ with latent features $\hat{\bm{u}}_j$ learned in a network trunk and weights $\bm{\gamma}_j$ of a network head.
-The functions $f_j(\cdot)$ represent penalized smooth non-linear effects of features using a linear combination of $L_j$ basis functions.
-A univariate non-linear effect of feature $z_j$ is, e.g., approximated by $f_j(z_j) \approx \sum_{l=1}^{L_j} {B}_{j,l}(z_j) {w}_{j,l}$, where ${B}_{j,l}(z_j)$ is the $l$th basis function (such as regression splines, polynomial bases or B-splines) evaluated at $z_j$.
+With this notation, the semi-structured predictors $\eta_k$ in SSDR are assumed to be an additive decomposition of structured linear parts $f_{k,0}(\bm{x})=b_k+\bm{x}^\top\bm{w}_{k}$, structured non-linear functions $f_{k,j}(z_{j})$, and one or more unstructured predictors $d_{k,j}(\bm{u})$ constituting linear combinations of latent features learned through DNNs.
+The inputs for these DNNs can be subsets of the features $\bm{u}$ and can also be (partially) identical to the features $\bm{x},\bm{z}$: Note that we have suppressed the index $k$ in the subset of feature inputs to not overload notation.
+However, SSDR allows to specify all additive terms individually for all parameters $\theta_k$.
+This can be relevant for example when prior information is available about which features are relevant for the location or the scale of the response.

+We further assume that the DNN predictors can be represented as $d_{k,j}(\bm{u}) = \hat{\bm{u}}_{k,j}^\top \bm{\gamma}_{k,j}$, with latent features $\hat{\bm{u}}_{k,j}$ taken as the outputs of the network trunk (all DNN layers up to the penultimate layer) and $\bm{\gamma}_{k,j}$ being the last-layer weights forming the network head (cf.~Figure~\ref{nn_arch}).
+The functions $f_{k,j}(\cdot)$ represent penalized smooth non-linear effects of univariate or low-dimensional features using a linear combination of $L_{k,j}$ appropriate basis functions.
+A univariate non-linear effect of feature $z_j$ is, e.g., approximated by $f_{k,j}(z_j) \approx \sum_{l=1}^{L_{k,j}} {B}_{k,j,l}(z_j) {w}_{k,j,l}$, where ${B}_{k,j,l}(z_j)$ is the $l$th basis function (such as regression splines, polynomial bases or B-splines) evaluated at $z_j$.
 Tensor product representations allow for two- or moderate-dimensional non-linear interactions of a subset of $\bm{z}$.
 It is also possible to represent discrete spatial information or cluster-specific effects in this way~\citep[see, e.g.,][]{Wood.2017}.
-Structured predictors are easily understandable, yet limited to low-dimensional structures in order to preserve interpretability and tractability of the model.
+This representation also allows for random effects in the additive predictor, as these can represented by ridge-penalized linear effects (see Section~\ref{pen_and_prior} for details).